dschnare/meteor-bootstrap-gen/Readme.md

 The `--pkg-prefix` option, if not specified, defaults to `bootstrap-`.
 The `--meteor-user` is optional, but if specifified then the resulting `package.js` will contain the Meteor username as part of the package name.

-**NOTE: If useing mbg to maintain existing Meteor Twitter Bootstrap packages then the same `--meteor-user` and `--pkg-prefix` options must be used when regenerating the Meteor pacakges, otherwise the Meteor package depedendencies can't be resolved.**
+**NOTE: If using mbg to maintain existing Meteor Twitter Bootstrap packages then the same `--meteor-user` and `--pkg-prefix` options must be used when regenerating the Meteor pacakges, otherwise the Meteor package depedendencies can't be resolved.**

 Example: